golangkorea/effective-go/embedding.md

 }
 ```

-or with a composite literal,
+`or with a composite literal,`

+혹은 composite literal을 써서

 ```go
 job := &Job{command, log.New(os.Stderr, "Job: ", log.Ldate)}
 ```

 If we need to refer to an embedded field directly, the type name of the field, ignoring the package qualifier, serves as a field name, as it did in the Read method of our ReaderWriter struct.
 Here, if we needed to access the `*log.Logger` of a Job variable job, we would write job.Logger, which would be useful if we wanted to refine the methods of Logger.

 ```go
 func (job *Job) Logf(format string, args ...interface{}) {